Skip to content

 Educational systems improve through use.

-ETIS Educational Ecosystem Guide.pdf Educational architecture and product overview
+ETIS Educational Ecosystem Guide Educational architecture and product overview

-ETIS Student Professional Engineering Guide.pdf Professional student engineering behaviors
+ETIS Student Professional Engineering Guide Professional student engineering behavior

-ETIS COMP330 Flagship Implementation Guide.pdf Real-world implementation reference
+ETIS COMP 330 Flagship Implementation Guide Real-world implementation reference

 Why ETIS Is Sustainable

-Many educational innovations disappear because they depend upon a single instructor.
+Many educational innovations disappear because they depend on one instructor.

-ETIS was intentionally designed to survive beyond one person, one institution, or one course.
+ETIS is designed to survive beyond one person, institution, course, or toolset.

 Its sustainability comes from: